Oyster card: Season tickets

 Oyster cards can be used to store season tickets of both travelcards and bus passes (of one week or more), and a Pay-as-you-go balance.

 An Oyster card can hold up to three season tickets at the same time.
 Season tickets are Bus & Tram Passes or Travelcards lasting 7 days, 1 month, or any duration up to one year (annual).

-There is no essential difference in validity or cost between a 7-day, monthly or longer period Travelcard on Oyster and one on a traditional paper ticket; they are valid on all Underground, Overground, DLR, bus, tram and national rail services within the zones purchased.
+Travelcards are valid on all Underground, Overground, DLR, bus, tram and national rail services within the zones purchased.
 See the main article for a fuller explanation of Travelcards.
 Tube, DLR and London Overground Travelcards may be used on buses in all zones.
 Trams may also be used if the travelcard includes Zones 3, 4, 5 or 6.

 Although TfL asks all Oyster users to tap their card at entry/exit points of their journey, in practice Travelcard holders only need to "touch in" and "touch out" to operate ticket barriers or because they intend to travel outside the zones for which their Travelcard is valid.
 As long as the Travelcard holder stays within their permitted zones no fare will be deducted from the pay-as-you-go funds on the card.
 The Oyster system checks that the Travelcard is valid in the zones it is being used in.